-The interior woodwork for The Terrace was custom designed, and fabricated to pay homage to not only the casino’s history, but to that of Hoyt Lake and the surrounding neighborhood.
-New installation of heart pine hardwood flooring, mosaic tile, rich walnut wainscoting as well as exposed brick walls and ornate fireplace are all warm details reminiscent of the area’s heritage.
-An arch and beam system was installed in the nave of the Terrace to enliven the long and vast ceiling void.
-The bar area of the new restaurant was created to have a feeling of coziness juxtaposed with the openness of the dining room and the natural surroundings of Delaware Park and Hoyt Lake.
-The front of the bar implements features of the covered seating areas that would have lined Lincoln Parkway during the casino’s prominence a century ago.
+Interior woodwork for The Terrace was custom designed to pay homage to the casino’s history, Hoyt Lake and the surrounding neighborhood.
+The heart pine hardwood flooring, mosaic tile, rich walnut wainscoting, exposed brick walls and ornate fireplace are all warm details reminiscent of the area’s heritage.
+An arch and beam system was installed in the nave of the Terrace to enliven the long and vast ceiling.
+The bar area has a feeling of coziness juxtaposed with the openness of the dining room and the natural surroundings of the park.

 The Terrace at Delaware Park is located on the upper level of the Marcy Casino, across from the Albright-Knox Art Gallery.
 The lower Pan Am Room has a spacious covered patio, and is perfect for weddings & private parties of 50-200 guests.
 The casino is situated on a sloping hill between Hoyt Lake and the historic Rose Garden.